PostgreSqlStan/postgresqlstan.github.io/_posts/2023-09-17-clone-prompt-theme.md

 This method adds the cloned theme to the current shell.
 To add a `promptinit` theme to your configuration, it must be located to a directory you've also added to `$fpath` prior to loading `promptinit`.
 {: .notice}

-Unfortunately, the [`prompt_bart_setup`](https://github.com/zsh-users/zsh/blob/master/Functions/Prompts/prompt_bart_setup) function is a bit more complicated than I'd hoped.
+Changing the colors it uses has been a challenge for me.
+I've made some progress but still haven't accomplished exactly what I want.
+I'll return to that story when I have more progress (understanding) to report.

 There are plenty of simpler prompt themes to dig into.
 Look for files in the zsh functions directory with "prompt" in the name.
 {: .notice--info}

-Changing the colors it uses has been a challenge for me.
-I've made some progress but still haven't accomplished exactly what I want.
-I'll return to that story when I have more progress (understanding) to report.